 You can include comments in your options file by starting each comment line with a pound sign (#).
 Everything in an options file is case sensitive.
 Be sure that user names and feature names, for example, are entered correctly.

 - Create your options based on the control you require.
 See the individual topics for the syntax for the various options supported.

 - Save the file as ARCGIS.opt in the ArcGIS License Manager installation location.
-The default location is C:\Program Files\ArcGIS\LicenseManager\bin (32-bit machine), or C:\Program Files (x86)\ArcGIS\LicenseManager\bin (64-bit machine).
+The default location is C:\Program Files\ArcGIS\LicenseManager\bin.
+For versions prior to 2021.0, the default location is C:\Program Files\ArcGIS\LicenseManager\bin (32-bit machine) or C:\Program Files (x86)\ArcGIS\LicenseManager\bin (64-bit machine).

 - Launch ArcGIS License Server Administrator from Start > Programs > ArcGIS > License Server Administrator.

 - Click Start/Stop License Service in the table of contents and click the Re-Read Licenses button to pick up the options file.
 To check whether the options have been applied, click Diagnostics and click View to view the debug log.